yandex-cloud/docs/en/managed-opensearch/qa/index.md

 ---
 title: "{{ mes-name }}.
 Questions and answers"
-description: "How do I get the logs of my activity in {{ mes-full-name }}?
+description: "How do I get the logs of my activity in {{ mos-full-name }}?
 Find the answer to this and other questions in this article."
 ---

 # Questions and answers about {{ mes-short-name }}